militaryinvestor/militaryinvestor.github.io/_posts/2022-03-06-Dont-Panic.md

 #### What works for most people

-If you don't need your money yet, in principle it is best not to sell when the market drops.
-Instead, **stick to your plan and continue to invest regularly.**  If you have a good long-term strategy, understand that your focus isn't the day-to-day changes in the market, but instead on building wealth over a lifetime.
+If you don't need your money yet, in principle it is best not to sell when the market drops. **Instead, stick to your plan and continue to invest regularly.**  If you have a good long-term strategy, understand that your focus isn't the day-to-day changes in the market, but instead on building wealth over a lifetime.

 Personally, I'd also suggest not checking your investment balances every day (or even every month).
 Studies show that we [feel the emotional pain of losses twice as intensely as the pleasure from gains](https://www.behavioraleconomics.com/resources/mini-encyclopedia-of-be/loss-aversion/#:~:text=Loss%20aversion%20is%20an%20important,as%20the%20pleasure%20of%20gaining.).
-So, don't torture yourself and know this is all part of the journey.
+Instead of torturing yourself, spend your time focusing on things other than your investment account balance.
+Don't panic and know this is all part of the journey.

 ------------

-J.P.
+*J.P.
 Morgan's article is an excellent read, and details even more reasons why it is smart to continue investing through this current downturn.
 For more information, you can read it here: "[J.P.
-Morgan - The case for (always) staying invested](https://www.jpmorgan.com/wealth-management/wealth-partners/insights/the-case-for-always-staying-invested)."
+Morgan - The case for (always) staying invested](https://www.jpmorgan.com/wealth-management/wealth-partners/insights/the-case-for-always-staying-invested)."*

 ------------